 Even the shortest of strands can pull off ombré color.
 Katy Perry sports an ultra-bright pink against a tight black fade for an ultra-modern version of pink ombré hair.
 We love to see this color worn on various hairstyles for different effects.

 This pastel ombré is a blend of baby pink and lavender gray.
 Mixing your pinks in with similar hues is another one of the many ways to wear pink ombré hair.

 This black cherry cola ombré is a pink vibe all its own.
-Taking a deeper plunge of pink and purple blended hues pairs seamlessly against extra-rich, extra-dark root colors.
+A deeper plunge of pink and purple blended hues pairs seamlessly against extra-rich, extra-dark roots.